Pnwcomputers/The-Computer-Handbook/Part III - Computer Maintenance & Care/Chapter 12 - Basic Hardware Maintenance/Chapter12-BasicHardwareMaintenance.md

 ### What's Next?

-In **Chapter 13**, we'll cover **Home Network Basics**—the essential knowledge you need for professional setup and troubleshooting of your Wi-Fi and internet.
+In [Chapter 13](../../Part%20V%20-%20Networking%20%26%20Connectivity/Chapter%2013%20-%20Home%20Network%20Basics/Chapter13-HomeNetworkBasics.md), we'll cover **Home Network Basics**—the essential knowledge you need for professional setup and troubleshooting of your Wi-Fi and internet.

 **Remember:** The best computer users are the ones who proactively maintain their hardware and address issues before they become failures.